caibirdme/durian/README.md

 ```

 #### conclusion
-From the benchmark above, caddy-fasthttp is more than 4 times faster than caddy.
+From the benchmark above, durian is more than 4 times faster than caddy.
 More benchmarks are on the way...